Cardshifter/Cardshifter/Documentation/1- Card Library - Basics.md

 A card with `n` manaCost requires spending `n` player mana points in order to play it.
 Usage: `manaCost n`

+#####_"Mythos"_ mod only: `manaUpkeep`

+In addition to mana cost when playing a card, a card also costs mana to keep on the battlefield.
+This is called mana upkeep.
+The mana upkeep cost defaults to the mana cost of the card, but can be set separately.
+Usage: `manaUpkeep n`

 ####`sickness`

 A creature card with `n` sickness must wait `n` turns after being played before it can perform an action.
 A creature with `0` sickness is often referred to as having "Rush" or immediate action.
 Usage: `sickness n`